 Present at virtually every wedding, gala, ball and banquet, few can boast a social calendar like champagne.
-Epitomizing a life of luxury and lavishness, few other drinks live up to the swine itself, nor the image it conveys.
+Epitomizing a life of luxury and lavishness, no drinks match up to the wine itself, nor the image it conveys.
 No matter the upcoming occasion (not that we think you need it to pop a bottle), these are the very best champagne brands that should find a home in your collection.

 Despite its grandeur, champagne is actually a remarkable subtle drink with a delicate fizz of bubbles and gentle toasty flavors coming together to create a wine that can be mercilessly sipped all night long.
 The creation of champagne is far more laborious, however.
 Made exclusively in the Champagne region of France, the history and heritage of champagne go back over 300 years; for many champagne houses (or Maisons), the process hasn’t changed – and making it is still one of the most labor-intensive and complex methods of wine production.